euroargodev/argopy/docs/advanced-tools/metadata/sensors.rst

     df = sensor.search(output="df")
     df

-Loop Through ArgoFloat Instances for Each Float
+Loop through ArgoFloat instances for each float
 -----------------------------------------------

 The :meth:`ArgoSensor.iterfloats_with` will yields :class:`argopy.ArgoFloat` instances for floats with the specified sensor model (use ``chunksize`` to process floats in batches).